 Five Squirrel Gliders were observed using the existing nest boxes within the Williamtown SAP.
-Both foraging and breeding habitat contributes to the species polygon for the Squirrel Glider (refer to Figure 5) and includes all woodland PCTs which also include hollow bearing trees.
+Both foraging and breeding habitat contributes to the species polygon for the Squirrel Glider (refer to Figure 5c) and includes all woodland PCTs which also include hollow bearing trees.
 The species polygon also extends 50 m into areas of wet heath (from woodland areas) as the species is likely to forage in these areas where they are in close proximity to woodland areas.

-The species polygon for the Squirrel Glider includes the following PCTs (areas in good condition and regrowth areas):
+The species polygon for the Squirrel Glider includes the following vegetation zone: